Asynchronous Algorithmic Alignment with Cocycles: Introduction

 \section{Introduction}

 The message passing primitive---performing computation by aggregating information sent between neighbouring entities \citep{gilmer2017neural,BattagliaPLRK16}---is known to be remarkably powerful.
-All the neural network architectures discussed within the geometric deep learning blueprint \citep{bronstein2021geometric} can be elegantly expressible using message passing.
-Under appropriate assumptions on available capacity, message passing is known to be Turing-complete \citep{loukas2019graph}.
-Indeed, it has been argued that all of discrete deep learning could be phrased using message passing \citep{velivckovic2022message}---and the optimality of message passing has recently been proved for the case of sparse graphs \citep{baranwal2023optimality}.

-Perhaps most importantly, message passing is the core primitive in \emph{graph neural networks} \citep[GNNs]{velivckovic2023everything}, a prominent family of deep learning models.
-Owing to the ubiquity of graphs as an abstraction for describing the \emph{structure} of systems---both natural and artificial---GNNs have recently enjoyed immense popularity across both scientific and industrial applications, including novel drug screening \citep{stokes2020deep,Liu2023}, designing next-generation machine learning chips \citep{mirhoseini2021graph}, serving travel-time estimates \citep{derrow2021eta}, particle physics~\citep{dezoort2023graph}, uncovering structure of glassy systems~\citep{bapst2020unveiling}, and to aid settling long-standing problems in pure mathematics~\citep{davies2021advancing,blundell2021towards,williamson2023deep}.
+Message passing is the core primitive in \emph{graph neural networks} \citep[GNNs]{velivckovic2023everything}, a prominent family of deep learning models.
+Owing to the ubiquity of graphs as an abstraction for describing the \emph{structure} of systems, GNNs have enjoyed immense popularity across both scientific \citep{wang2023scientific} and industrial applications, including novel drug screening \citep{stokes2020deep,Liu2023}, designing next-generation machine learning chips \citep{mirhoseini2021graph}, serving travel-time estimates \citep{derrow2021eta}, particle physics~\citep{dezoort2023graph}, and settling long-standing problems in pure mathematics~\citep{davies2021advancing,blundell2021towards,williamson2023deep}.

 Another active area of research for GNNs is \emph{neural algorithmic reasoning} \citep[NAR]{velivckovic2021neural}.
-NAR is an emerging area of machine learning that seeks to design neural network architectures that capture \emph{classical computation}, largely by learning to execute it \citep{velivckovic2019neural}.
+NAR seeks to design neural network architectures that capture \emph{classical computation}, largely by learning to execute it \citep{velivckovic2019neural}.
 This is an important problem in the light of today's large-scale models, as they tend to struggle in performing exactly the kinds of computations that classical algorithms can trivially capture \citep{lewkowycz2022solving}.

-The use of GNNs in NAR is largely due to the theory of \emph{algorithmic alignment} \citep{xu2019can}: the observation that, as we increase the structural similarity between a neural network and an algorithm, it will be able to learn to execute this algorithm with improved sampled complexity.
-Specifically, recently there has been multiple theoretical works---leveraging various tools like neural tangent kernels \citep{xu2020neural} and category theory \citep{dudzik2022graph}---demonstrating that message passing aligns well with the \emph{dynamic programming} paradigm \citep{bellman1966dynamic}.
-This observation has made GNNs attractive, as dynamic programming offers a generic framework for problem-solving: breaking problems down into simpler subproblems, recursively solving the subproblems, and recombining the results to obtain the final solution \citep{de1994categories}.